NERC-Digital-Solutions-Hub/rse-assessment/README.md

 You will receive a confirmation email acknowledging the receipt of your code assessment.
 Should we encounter any issues accessing or downloading your submission, we will contact you to resolve the matter.
 Therefore, please check your email regularly until you receive our confirmation.

+If by any chance we do not receive your assessment, make sure you have it available to upload on the day of your interview.

 **1. CSharp Assignment: Execution time optimisation**

-The Visual Studio Solution named 'RSE' encompasses a console project titled 'GeometriesAssessment'.
-This project comprises two foundational classes, 'Point1' and 'Polygon1', serving as templates for defining Points and Polygons, respectively.
-For the sake of simplification, 'Polygon1' is designated as a convex polygon, circumventing the complexities associated with supporting polygonal holes or multiple shells.
+The Visual Studio Solution named **'RSE'** encompasses a console project titled **'GeometriesAssessment'**.
+This project comprises two foundational classes, **'Point1'** and **'Polygon1'**, serving as templates for defining Points and Polygons, respectively.
+For simplification, **'Polygon1'** is designated as a **convex** polygon, circumventing the complexities associated with supporting polygonal holes or multiple shells.

-Within 'program.cs', the console application's code resides.
+The console application's code resides within **'Program.cs'**.
 Executing this program unveils a series of messages detailing the duration required for the program to perform its operations, which include generating points and polygons, as well as computing distances.
-To assess the program's performance, a total of 10 million calculations and a total of 10 million instance creations are performed.
+To assess the program's performance, a total of 10 million calculations and a total of 50 million instance creations are performed.

 Your task is to **identify and implement ways to enhance the program's execution time**.
 To accomplish this, you are expected to: